top of page

 4. Strategically administer vaccinations

-Schedule a FREE consultation with a ruminant specialist today to improve your cow's colostrum!
+For personalized advice on optimizing your cow’s colostrum or selecting the right mineral supplement, schedule a free consultation with a ruminant specialist today.
 Call 507-337-6916 or email RuminantHelp@RalcoAgriculture.com to get started.

 References: